CamioCam/camio-stream-component/README.md

   - Payload: string or null
   - Description: Used to determine if the stream should be displaying a poster image, or if the stream should be live.
 To make the stream show, set this to null and make sure the component is recieving a .m3u8 manifest file in the stream input.

+- TODO: Possibly add an import to configure the video (controls, muted, autoplay, loop, etc.)

 ### Outputs
 - *focusVideo*
   - Payload: none